dashton82/FakeScript/README.md

 ````

 ### Publishing Profile
 A publishing profile is required to be able to create the test version of the site.
-The format for this name should be [SolutionName]PublishProfile, and must exist in a project named *.web.
+The format for this name should be [SolutionName]PublishProfile.

 ### Unit Tests
 Unit test projects using NUnit should be named "*.UnitTests" these will then automatically be picked up.
 A Single TestResult.xml file is then created at the same level of the solution.
 For XUnitTests, projects should be named "*.XUnitTests".
 This will produce a separate xml result file TestResultXunit.xml